 Graduate Students: Loans

 Samford University offers a diverse portfolio of loan options to its graduate students.
 The most frequently used loan for graduate students is the Federal Stafford Loan.
 We also offer Grad PLUS, Health Professions, and Private Education Loans.
 Students are notified in their award letter how to request their loan funds.
 Instructions can also be found in the student web portal.
+In order to understand more about loan options and other information regarding student loans, please access this useful site

 - Graduate Stafford Loan